haraka/Haraka/README.md

 And it will run.

-However the big thing you need to do next is to edit the <tt>config/plugins</tt>
+However the big thing you need to do next is to edit the `config/plugins` file.
-file.
 This determines what plugins run in Haraka, and controls the overall behaviour of the server.
-For example if you want to proxy connections to a backend SMTP server you want to set your queue plugin to be
-<tt>queue/smtp_proxy</tt>.
-Have a good look over the plugins in the
-<tt>plugins/</tt> directory to see what is applicable to your setup.

-As a typical example here is what I have on my personal server:

-	dnsbl
-	data.nomsgid
-	data.noreceived
-	data.signatures
-	data.uribl
-	early_talker
-	graph
-	helo.checks
-	mail_from.is_resolvable
-	mail_from.nobounces
-	max_unrecognized_commands
-	rcpt_to.in_host_list
-	rcpt_to.max_count
-	rdns.regexp
-	queue/qmail-queue

-However this may not be to your taste.
-Also bear in mind that each plugin often has configuration of its own.
-Look at the code, and if it's not obvious just email me at helpme@gmail.com and I'll give you some assistance.
+By default the server is setup to receive mails for domains in `host_list` and deliver them via `qmail-queue`.
+Queueing to qmail is likely not what you need unless you have qmail installed, so this is likely the first thing you want to change.

+Each plugin has documentation in the `docs/plugins` directory.
+Look there for information about how each plugin is configured, edit your `config/plugins` file, and restart Haraka and enjoy!

+Feel free to email me at `helpme@gmail.com` with any questions.

 ### Performance